Heart of Dixie Railroad Museum: Overview

+The museum is an active chapter of the National Railway Historical Society.

+The museum’s 2025 operating season spans from March 1 – December 20.
+Departures are on Saturdays at 10:00am and 1:00pm Central Standard Time.
+However, some of the special events may include a third departure at 3:00pm Central Standard Time, and/or include additional departures on Sundays and/or Fridays.

+Collection

 The museum maintains three operating first generation diesel-electric locomotives for powering excursion trains and shop switching.
 Six additional diesel-electric locomotives are presented as static displays as well as two electric shop locomotives.
 Builders represented include GM Electro-Motive Division, Whitcomb, Baldwin, Alco, and Fairbanks-Morse.

 Though none are in service, the museum also has four steam locomotives on display.
 While lacking much of its original operating equipment and gauges, the cab of the 1924 Woodward Iron Baldwin 2-8-0 locomotive is open to the public and is equipped with wooden stairs for visitors.
 Two other steam locomotives have also been cosmetically restored for display, including a unique 1953 fireless steam powered switching locomotive operated by Alabama Power Company which did not have a firebox, but instead received steam from the plant's boilers and used that stored steam to operate for about four hours a charge.
 Builders displayed include Baldwin, Alco, Lima, and Davenport.